Cloudy Kitchen

 A few wee tips for Funfetti Cookies:

 • When I initally tested these I did some this size and some a wee bit bigger.
-However, if you would like to make them bigger, do 3 Tbsp scoops instead of 2, and give them an extra 2 minutes in the oven.
+However, if you would like to make them bigger, do 3 tablespoon scoops instead of 2, and give them an extra 2 minutes in the oven.

 • Another note on sprinkles - it seems as if jimmies in the mixture rather than confetti sprinkles bake up a little thinner because confetti sprinkles are quite substantial, so I think they help keep the cookie a little thicker.
 Feel free to increase the amount of flour to 330g for a slightly thicker cookie.